Black Catholicism: Watershed moments (1990s)

 In 1990, Benedictine Fr Cyprian Davis published "History of Black Catholics in the United States", a book that covered the history of Black Catholics from Esteban's expedition in the 16th century all the way to the period of the late 80s.
 It remains the primary text for the general history of Black Catholics.
 That same year in July, he and his fellow Clergy Caucus members established Black Catholic History Month, to be celebrated each year in November.

 In 1991, the National Association of Black Catholic Deacons began operations, and that same year, Sr Jamie Phelps helped to restart the annual meetings of the BCTS.

 The aforementioned St Joseph's Black Catholic Church in Norfolk, having been merged with St Mary of the Immaculate Conception (Towson) in 1961 and renamed as such, was named a minor basilica in 1991—allegedly the first "black basilica" (though preceded by Our Lady of Sorrows Basilica in Chicago) and the first minor basilica in Virginia.

 Around the same time, twin Divine Word priests Charles and Chester Smith, with their fellow Verbites Anthony Clark and Ken Hamilton, established the Bowman-Francis Ministry, a Black Catholic youth outreach ministry, and its yearly Sankofa Conference.

 At the behest of the Black Catholic Joint Conference—the annual meeting of the NBCCC, NBSC, NBCSA and NABCD (including the deacons' wives)—a survey was taken of Black Catholics in the early 1990s to gauge the need for and interest in an independent rite; the NBCCC formed an African American Catholic Rite Committee (AACRC) and in 1991 published a monograph entitled "Right Rites", offering a proposal for a study that would be presented at the next year's Black Catholic Congress.
 Their plan was much like Stallings'.
 Black Catholic theologian (and future bishop) Edward Braxton proposed an alternative plan, but neither would come to fruition.

-Similar proposals had been floated by the bishops themselves as far back as the plenary councils of Baltimore in the 1800s, but the desire to do much for Black Catholics was incredibly sparse then and no action was taken.
+Similar proposals had been floated by the bishops themselves as far back as the Plenary Councils of Baltimore in the 1800s, but the desire to do much for Black Catholics was incredibly sparse then and no action was taken.
 History repeated itself, and the AACRC disbanded after the results of the survey were released.

 21st century

 Firsts

-In 2001, Bishop Wilton Gregory was appointed president of the United States Conference of Catholic Bishops (USCCB), the first African American ever to head an episcopal conference.
+In 2001, Bishop Wilton Gregory of Belleville was appointed president of the United States Conference of Catholic Bishops (USCCB), the first African American ever to head an episcopal conference.